-Cancelling the Wizard
+Canceling the Wizard

-The setup wizard can be cancelled at any point before the final Activate screen and run again by choosing the Setup Wizard option from the Web Interface toolbar.
+The setup wizard can be canceled at any point before the final Activate screen.
+It can run again by pressing the Setup Wizard button in the Web Interface toolbar.
 Once any configuration changes have been made and activated, either through the wizard, Web Interface or CLI, then the wizard cannot be run since the wizard requires that cOS Core has the factory defaults.